lidavidm/reduct-redux/docs/improvements.rst

   that would help slightly is using Immutable.js Records to represent nodes and the overall state, instead of Maps; that way, we wouldn't need calls to ``get`` everywhere.

+  For performance, most of the issues come during evaluation.
+It might be possible to "JIT" Reduct expressions to JavaScript and just ``eval`` them (safety/security issues notwithstanding).